You probably think you can get all the memory training you need from books, right?

 I’m also proud of my results given that I’d never memorized and recalled information with cameras in my face and a countdown clock running.

-On top of that, as a renowned memory trainer – heck, there’s even a Wikipedia page about my work in memory and other arts of the mind – I had a reputation to uphold, and I think I did so given the circumstances.
+On top of that, as a memory trainer myself, I had a reputation to uphold, and I think I did given the circumstances.
 But …

 Not so during the tests at the ThinkBuzan training.
-But here’s the thing:
+But here’s the thing about making mistakes:

 7. Sometimes Falling Flat On Your Face